Ritam-M/Optimization-using-Evolutionary-and-Mathematical-Techniques/README.md

 We used Marquartz Method coupled with Single direction Golden Search method to arrive at the Global Optimal Solution.
 We use Bracket-Penalty function to penalize Constraint Violation.
 Refer to attached report regarding the details.
 We implemented the following Evolutionary Algorithms: TLBO, PSO, and used external implementations for DE and ACO.

-Matlab files for Marquartz+Golden Search is present in the Zip file.

 Additional results for the following Algorithms will be updated soon:
 1. Mine Blast Algorithm, Ray Algorithm